-Most Western expats are aware of alternative treatments and therapies, such as acupuncture and reiki, but they may also be aware that these alternatives are not always viewed, by the medical community in their home country, as reliable or founded on robust evidence.
+Most Western expats are aware of alternative medicine and therapies, such as acupuncture and reiki.
+They may also be aware that these alternatives are not always viewed, by the medical community in their home country, as reliable or founded on robust evidence.

 With that in mind, what do expats need to know about the role alternative medicines, treatments and therapies play in healthcare in China and Thailand?
 Do they differ from Westernized versions, and how are they accessed?

 Healthcare in Thailand

 Thailand’s Universal Coverage Scheme (UCS) is tax-funded and provides healthcare coverage to all Thai citizens who are not covered by another public health protection scheme.
 This means that they can obtain health services without suffering financial hardship.
 It also provides inpatient, outpatient, and emergency healthcare.

 Expats are not eligible for public health care in Thailand.

 Unfortunately, “stateless people” – including legal migrants, displaced persons, international tourists, and expats – are unable to register for the UCS.
 Expats can still make use of public healthcare services, but they may have to pay for treatment.
 As such, many expats opt for international health insurance to help cover these costs.

 Unlike Thailand, there is no system in place for Chinese citizens to receive free healthcare.
 However, substantial plans are in place to reform China’s healthcare system.
 The promotion of traditional Chinese medicine is protected by the Chinese constitution and is typically used alongside modern treatments.
 While Western-medicine hospitals are prevalent, doctors are likely to prescribe a combination of Chinese and Western medicine.